taer7274/AttackLab/ProjectExplanation.md

 Now, we are ready to create our solution.

-We know that we need to overwrite the return address of our getbuf function to be the first in our instructions, popq $rax.
+We know that we need to overwrite the return address of our `getbuf` function to be the first in our instructions, `popq $rax`.
 We want the return value to be the cookie, so we will store the cookie underneath that instruction.
-We want the next instruction to be moving the cookie into the argument register, $rdi.
-Finally, we want to call touch2.
+We want the next instruction to be moving the cookie into the argument register, `$rdi`.
+Finally, we want to call `touch2`.

-This gives us the following solution:
+**Solution**:

         00 00 00 00 00 00 00 00
         00 00 00 00 00 00 00 00